Netshops-Commerce-GmbH/docker-setup/README.md

     * Image: netshops/dev_data_sync:latest
     * Description: This container syncs ``/var/www/src`` into ``/var/www/html`` on "up" and after that constatly with ``inotify`` on file changes.
 * **webserver**
-    * Image: nginx:stable
+    * Image: netshops/dev_webserver
     * Description: Webserver to serve contents.
-Can be nginx or apache.
 Just configure it to your needs.
-* **phpfpm**
-    * Image: netshops/dev_php_fpm_ioncube
-    * Description: PHP 7.0 with IonCube Loader and Xdebug
 * **db**
     * Image: percona:latest (MySQL Fork)
     * Description: A MySQL container.
 Choose whatever you like (e.g. MySQL, MariaDB, Percona)